00spoiler00/documentation/content/new-connecta/architecture/flows.md

     </tr>
 </table>

-#### Orchestration.Orchestrator-> Worker.UC.APIm
+#### Orchestration.Orchestrator -> Worker.UC.APIm

+- The Orchestration.Orchestrator API receives the request, and validates the auth token.
+- The path ```/worker/{workerId}``` indicates the target for the new consumer to be created (stored locally as an entity)
+- If visibility check is required for the requested entity (p.ex by organizationId), it uses th token to validate it
-The Orchestrator creates a new consumer to request data from the Worker.
+- The Orchestration.Orchestrator creates a new consumer to request data from the Worker.
-Validates the token auth and checks if it has visibility over the provided organizationId (if available) Outgoing request authentication in this phase is based in network protection & M2M token
+- This new consumer in this phase is based in network protection & M2M token

 <table>
     <tr>